dotnet/docs/docs/standard/assembly/reference-assemblies.md

 ## Reference assemblies structure

-Technically, reference assemblies are metadata-only assemblies with certain types of private members excluded.

-*Metadata-only assemblies* have their method bodies replaced with a single `throw null` body, but include all members except anonymous types.
+Reference assemblies is an expansion of the related concept, *metadata-only assemblies*.
+Metadata-only assemblies have their method bodies replaced with a single `throw null` body, but include all members except anonymous types.
 The reason for using `throw null` bodies (as opposed to no bodies) is so that PEVerify can run and pass (thus validating the completeness of the metadata).

-Reference assemblies include an assembly-level [ReferenceAssembly](xref:System.Runtime.CompilerServices.ReferenceAssemblyAttribute) attribute.
-This attribute may be specified in source; then the compiler won't need to synthesize it.
-Because of this attribute, runtimes will refuse to load reference assemblies for execution (but they can still be loaded in reflection-only mode).
-Tools that reflect on assemblies need to ensure they load reference assemblies as reflection-only; otherwise, they will receive a typeload error from the runtime.

 Reference assemblies further remove metadata (private members) from metadata-only assemblies:

 - A reference assembly only has references for what it needs in the API surface.
 The real assembly may have additional references related to specific implementations.
 For instance, the reference assembly for `class C { private void M() { dynamic d = 1; ... } }` does not reference any types required for `dynamic`.
 - Private function-members (methods, properties, and events) are removed in cases where their removal doesn't observably impact compilation.
 If there are no [InternalsVisibleTo](xref:System.Runtime.CompilerServices.InternalsVisibleToAttribute) attributes, internal function members are also removed.

+The metadata in reference assemblies continues to retain information about the following:

-- But all types, including private and nested types.
+- All types, including private and nested types.
 - All attributes, even internal ones.
 - All virtual methods.
-- Explicit interface implementations are kept.
+- Explicit interface implementations.
-- Explicitly implemented properties and events, because their accessors are virtual (and are therefore kept).
+- Explicitly implemented properties and events, because their accessors are virtual.
-- All fields of a struct are kept.
+- All fields of structures.

+Reference assemblies include an assembly-level [ReferenceAssembly](xref:System.Runtime.CompilerServices.ReferenceAssemblyAttribute) attribute.
+This attribute may be specified in source; then the compiler won't need to synthesize it.
+Because of this attribute, runtimes will refuse to load reference assemblies for execution (but they can still be loaded in reflection-only mode).

 Exact reference assembly structure details depend on the compiler version.
 Newer versions may choose to exclude more metadata if it is determined as not affecting the public API surface.